 Remove new user registration button from the login screen easily by disabling the option “Anyone Can Register” under “Settings > General“.
 This will avoid anonymous users registering your site without your approval.
 You can also use plugins to disable login from an IP when multiple login attempts are failed.

-Also ensure appropriate role assignment for new users to avoid someone having admin access to delete or modify the content.
+Also, ensure appropriate role assignment for new users to avoid someone getting admin access and delete or modify your content.

 10. Not Taking Site Backup

 Like security of your site, regular backup will really help you to avoid loosing data in case of emergency situation.
 Beginners do not understand this until the site is hacked or the database is completely deleted or corrupted with their own actions by mistake.

 Ensure to regularly backup your site either manually or using plugins.
 Save all WordPress installation files and SQL database in your local PC or Mac, which can be restored in case of data loss.
 Most of the hosting service providers offer site backup option for free or for a nominal fee, but the problem is they store your live site and back up in the same server.
 When the server is not accessible for any reason then the backup also will be gone along with your live site.
 Hence, it is recommended to store your backups regularly in multiple places where you can access it easily.

 Now that you will be wondering how to do all these things for free.
 As mentioned, you need to purchase premium theme and plugins to get quality product and good support.
 When you plan to launch a site, make a budget planning and keep the budget for two to three years.
 Avoiding the above mentioned mistakes and keeping sufficient budget will help to manage things properly and focus on creating content.